macoyulloa/holbertonschool-zero_day/0x01-emacs/README.md

-What is the command to quit Emacs?
+What is the command to play Tetris inside Emacs?